79th Street Boat Basin: Services

-Adjacent rotunda
+79th Street Rotunda

-The 79th Street Rotunda, planned and built by former New York City Parks Department Commissioner Robert Moses during the West Side Highway's conversion into a parkway, is a traffic circle that sits next to the boat basin. between the Hudson River and the Henry Hudson Parkway at the western edge of 79th Street.
-The rotunda was built to allow easy access and exit to and from the Henry Hudson Highway.
+The 79th Street Rotunda, planned and built by former parks commissioner Robert Moses during the construction of the Henry Hudson Parkway is a roundabout that sits next to the boat basin. between the Hudson River and the parkway at the western edge of 79th Street.
+The rotunda was built to allow easy access and exit to and from the parkway.
 There are two ways to access the site by foot: one way is to walk along Riverside Park, and the other is to walk west on 79th Street.
-Drivers briefly drive atop the rotunda's traffic circle as they exit the Henry Hudson Parkway or enter the Parkway from 79th Street.
-The rotunda's interior, open-air courtyard is able to block noise and views of the highway, while blocking noise and views of the highway for the park and boat marina below.
+Drivers briefly drive atop the rotunda's roundabout as they exit the parkway or enter the parkway from 79th Street.
+The rotunda's interior, open-air courtyard is able to block noise and views of the parkway, while blocking noise and views of the highway for the park and boat marina below.
 Moses viewed the project with grand monumentality, while believing it would add to the grandeur and allure of New York City as viewed from across the Hudson River from New Jersey's Hudson River Palisades.
 The Rotunda was a core part of the project.

 The structure is constructed primarily out of concrete.
 Above ground, the concrete is clad in cut stone to give the structure a smoothened-out look.
 Below ground in the parking garage, however, the concrete is more roughened.
 The rotunda was built to serve the double purpose of a transportation corridor and a recreational area; the two uses are visually separated into two vertical levels.
 The 79th Street Rotunda allows easy access and exit to and from the Henry Hudson Highway.
 It allows trains on the West Side Line to travel into Manhattan via a tunnel called the Freedom Tunnel.
 It provides an internal, sheltered parking garage for boat basin users.

-The granite and fieldstone open rotunda surrounded by a vaulted Guastavino tiled arcade overlooks the marina, and was the site of the open-air O’Neals’ West 79th Street Boat Basin Café.
+The granite and fieldstone open rotunda surrounded by a vaulted Guastavino tiled arcade overlooks the marina.
+In the 1970s, the rotunda was available to reserve for private parties through the city's Concessions Department for a $250 fee in addition to a cleaning deposit.
+It was later the site of the open-air Boat Basin Cafe from 1997 to 2019.
 The internal courtyard and seasonal café were added after the fact of initial design and conception.

-The 79th Street Rotunda and Boat Basin remain intact and have changed little since their construction, and the marina and restaurant are still in operation.
 As well as ongoing uses, the rotunda hosted occasional theatrical performances and art exhibits and has previously provided shelter at night for the homeless.
+Incidentally, the garage in the Boat Basin contained a secret trove of documents related to Robert Moses' tenure as parks commissioner.
+Journalist Robert Caro relied on these forgotten documents—memos, orders, directives, and carbon copies of communiqués—as the backbone of his Pulitzer Prize-winning book about Moses, The Power Broker.